doshprompt/ngeurope/day1.md

 **Slides:** N/A
 **Video:** http://youtu.be/ZjPRj2Vp74U

-- material design for Android
+- material design for Android coming soon
 - no planned full tablet support
 - no desktop support due to scrolling, animations weirdness
 - Ionic Creator with drag-and-drop components